A good email campaign is just like a cake. It has a lot of ingredients, it’s full of flavour, but without a recipe, it

 Your email needs to look great - no matter the device or inbox service the recipient is using.
 That’s why your campaign needs to be optimized.
 This means checking how it renders on multiple devices as well as optimizing it for dark modes.

 This part of this checklist is quite time consuming, as it requires you to first send test email campaigns, check them, adjust them accordingly, and then do it all over again until it works.
-Our responsive template editor will help ensure that your emails render beautifully on all screen sizes, but you'll want to double-check how your message looks on your phone and other phones.
+Our responsive template editor will help ensure that your emails render beautifully on all screen sizes, but you'll want to double-check how your message looks on mobile devices.
 Send a test email to several different people in your office for feedback on how it looks.

 Let them be critical.
 Does the email seem appealing?
 Would you be happy if you got this email?
 Just as it is with a cake, the email has to attract you.
 It needs to look good and have valuable content for people to want it.